vilab-tartu/NaRIBaS/IL-PMC/README.md

 Original results are available on demand from vladislav.ivanistsev@ut.ee.

-ASE database pmc10.db and analysis10.jpynb contain all data and scripts to reproduce https://arxiv.org/abs/2301.13681 and show additional analyses.
+In Analysis folder, ASE database (pmc8.db) and Jupyter notebook (analysis8.jpynb) contain all data and scripts to reproduce Figures and Table from https://arxiv.org/abs/2301.13681.

 ## Software installation